 The Scottish Terrier is one of the Terrier Breeds that has its native from Scotland, United Kingdom.
-They are also known as “Aberdeen Terrier” and popularly known as “Scottie”.
+They are also referred to as the "Aberdeen Terrier" and are commonly known as "Scottie."
 They are independent and friendly companion to the people.

 The Scottish Terrier - Facts and Characteristics